AmberELEC/website/docs/guides/transferring-files.md

 Installation process is [simple and covered everywhere](https://www.youtube.com/watch?v=n80yyrnvKcA) and you can see above on [how to use Filezilla](#using-filezilla).

-### Linux PC – SCP

-The Command line tool `scp` works very well to transfer to and from your RG device For Example: `scp psx_rom.bin root@192.168.1.81:/storage/roms/psx/`
-	* Rom : `psx_rom.bin` This is the rom name/location on your current pc
-	* Username : `root`
-	* RG IP : `192.168.1.81`
-	* RG Location : `/storage/roms/psx/` This is where the file will be placed on the RG device
-Note: You can use standard command line wildcards to expand what you are transfering.
-If you plan to transfer directories and the files within them, make sure to use the -r option (recursive)
-Run 'man scp` from the command line for more info on the `scp` command.

 ### Android – AndFTP (harder)

 #### Installing and setting up AndFTP